More affordable Mahindra Thar 2WD spied ahead of launch

 The Thar has been an incredible success for Mahindra.
 Despite having a long waiting period, the Thar is still selling like hotcakes.
 Mahindra used to sell a more affordable version which came with side-facing seats but that has been discontinued.
-As of now, the Thar is sold with four-wheel drive as standard.
+Currently, the Thar is sold with four-wheel drive as standard so there is a lever placed on the left side of the gear lever to control the four-wheel drive system.
 However, it seems like Mahindra is working on a two-wheel drive version of the Thar which will become the new entry-level variant of the SUV.

 In the spy shot, it can be seen that the four-wheel drive lever is missing.
 It only has a 6-speed manual gearbox.
 In place of the four-wheel drive lever, there is a storage place that can be used to store a wallet, mobile phone or other knick-knacks.